 2. Run a Simple Contest to Up Engagement

-Facebook contests are nothing new.
+Facebook contests are nothing new, but that doesn't make this Facebook Ad tip any less helpful.
 You’ve likely been exposed to many, and have potentially even entered some (I know I have).
 But have you actually tried running one yourself?

 Running a contest with a tempting incentive is one of the best ways to spur ad engagement on Facebook.
 What beer lover wouldn’t want a free trip to one of the best beer-fests in Boston (see ad below)?